-Specific requirements for each type of presentation are detailed in the 2018 Discover USC Presenter Guide [pdf] for undergraduate and Pharm.D. students.
-USC Connect provides specific guidelines for undergraduate and PharmD students who are presenting at Discover USC as part of the Graduation with Leadership Distinction program.
+Specific requirements for each type of presentation are detailed in the Discover USC Presenter Guide [pdf] for undergraduate students.
+The Center for Integrative and Experiential Learning provides specific guidelines for undergraduate students who are presenting at Discover USC as part of the Graduation with Leadership Distinction program.

 No matter what type of presentation you give, it’s important to